 Siggi runs daytime tours but also runs private tours before the competing operators begin their schedule which allows you to experience and shoot the caves with no one else there.
 Perfect for the avid photographer (like us) and a magical sunrise adventure.

-Note: The caves are completely in the hands of nature and what you see will completely depend on the weather and when you go.
+The caves are completely in the hands of nature.
+What you see will completely depend on the weather and when you go.

 If you decide to head out on one of the tours (you’d be silly not to) you’ll get dropped back off at the car park where you started.
 Be sure to hang around and marvel at the Glacier Lagoon (which is sadly vanishing by the minute) and the Diamond black sand beach.

-After a very early start (a snowstorm the night before had meant we couldn’t make it up to sleep near the Glacier Lagoon car park and instead had to driving the remaining distance at 4am) and an insanely beautiful 3 hour drive through Vatnajökull National Park with Siggi, we all crashed in the carpark for an hour or two.
+After a very early start (a snowstorm the night before had caused zero visibility and meant we couldn’t make it up to sleep near the Glacier Lagoon car park the night before, and instead had to get up to drive the remaining distance at 4am) and an insanely beautiful 3-hour drive through Vatnajökull National Park with Siggi, we all crashed in the car park for an hour or two.

 I have to say, waking up and peeking through the van curtains to see a view of the glaciers was a pretty mind blowing moment.

-Possibly the most beautiful place I’ve ever woken to.
+Possibly the most beautiful place I’ve woken up in.

-Once we had filled up our water tank at the car park cafe and tucked into a few roadside snacks we headed north one last time to check out some hot springs in Hoffen (I have pinned the location on the map).
-Of course these aren’t anywhere near as big as the famous Blue Lagoon but it also means there aren’t as many people.
-In fact we had it to our selves for most of the time!
+Once we had filled up our large water tank at the car park cafe and tucked into a few roadside snacks, we headed north one last time to check out some hot springs in Hoffen (I have pinned the location on the map).
+Of course these aren’t anywhere near as big as the famous Blue Lagoon, but it also means there aren’t as many people.
+In fact we had it to ourselves for most of the time!

-As we drove back down the coast, stopping as we desired, we came to realise there was no liquor store left open in sight but we all fancied toasting to an incredible day.
-In true Iceland nature, we drove until we found lights (which is always a while) and we came across a gorgeous, very luxurious hotel – Foss Hotel.
+As we drove back down the coast, stopping as we desired, we came to realise there was no liquor store left open in sight.
+Even so, we all fancied toasting to an incredible day.
+In true Icelandic nature, we drove until we found lights (which is always a while) and we came across a gorgeous, very luxurious hotel: Foss Hotel.

 With no other option, more to their dismay, we rolled into the bar in our snow shoes and hoodies (looking like we’d stepped off an adolescent camping trip) and ordered some drinks.

-On the morning of day 4 we headed to Skaftafell visitor centre where you can embark on one of the waterfall hikes out glacier tours.
+On the morning of day 4 we headed to Skaftafell visitor centre, where you can embark on one of the waterfall hikes or glacier tours.